 - Complete four certificate courses for graduate credit.

 - Earn at least a B grade in each course.

 The professional graduate certificate in Nuclear Deterrence requires four courses:

 - Nuclear Weapons and International Security (required course)

 - Deterrence Theory (required course)

-- Elective (choose one course from select group)
+- International security elective (choose one course from select group)